tyler71/xyzzdesign-infectioncontrol/content/en/docs/infection-control/cdc-guidelines.md

    * Sterilization and disinfection of instruments and devices.
    * Cleaning and disinfecting environmental surfaces.

-Standard precautions,applies without limitation to urine, feces, nasal secretions, sputum, vomit, and other body fluids that may be potential sources of worker exposure to infectious agents.
+Standard Precautions, applies without limitation to urine, feces, nasal secretions, sputum, vomit, and other body fluids that may be potential sources of worker exposure to infectious agents.
 These precautions, apply to all patients even when they are not known or suspected to be infectious.
-They must be used in the care of all patients, relentless.
+They must be used in the care of all patients, relentlessly.

+**Transmission-Based Precautions (TBP)** -

 ### Protection